Esbern/semanticGIS/content/index.md

 - A **step-by-step guide** for executing the workflow in desktop software like QGIS.
 - A fully **executable Python script** for automated processing and advanced analysis.

-Crucially, we guarantee **provenance** by embedding the original recipe script directly into your final GeoPackage output.
-This creates a self-documenting data product, ensuring your work is transparent and reproducible for anyone.

 ## Where to Start

 SemanticGIS is an actively developing project.
 A great place to begin is by reading the full documentation on the **[[Design Rationale]]**.
 From there, the "GIS 101" section will walk you through a complete project using these principles.